MariaGruber/RickandMorty/RickandMorty/readme.md

 ·Calling an API with async await and await all.

-·there's someting called Interfaces they're important, must research.
+·there's something called Interfaces they're important, must research.

 ·I really like CSS, I'm going to deepen it for sure.